SaganRitual/github.io/_posts/2019-07-13-non-violent-communication.md

 We left off just at the moment that you, Ms Woman, have recognized that you're starting to get upset.
 As soon as you notice, there are two things you must do.

 First, take ownership of your feelings.
 That means, notice that there's nothing inherently wrong with looking down women's shirts.
 Some women like being ogled sometimes, and some women don't mind a bit if their man wants to get an eyeful.
-The feelings you're having are your own, caused by who you are and how you perceive the world.
-Not because a universal law has been broken.
+The feelings you're having are your own, caused by who you are and how you perceive the world, not by a universal law being broken.

-Second, allow yourself to have your feelings.
+Second, have your feelings.
 They're not wrong.
-You're not in error, and you're not bad for having them.
-There's no such thing as "You shouldn't feel that way."
+You're not in error, and you're not bad.
+No one can tell you, "You shouldn't feel that way."
 You can't stop your emotions any more than you can stop digesting your lunch.
 You have no control over it.

 You do have control how you treat your man.
 Don't punish him.
 He's done nothing wrong.
 If you're too upset to talk, then don't talk (gently telling him so is encouraged).
 But no silent treatment.
-Your goal at this point is to find a quiet place where you can be alone for a while.
-Until you can get there, do what you need to do to take care of yourself, without lashing out at him.
+Your goal now is to find a quiet place where you can be alone for a while.
+Until then, do what you need to do to take care of yourself, without lashing out.

 In the next post, what to do with your alone time.